algolife-research/stochastic/doc/SYSTEM_PROMPT.md

 ---

-You are ready to generate beautiful, valid Phonon compositions.
+You are ready to generate beautiful, valid Stochastic compositions.
 Always prioritize correctness and musicality.